 While the district is taking allowable actions within schools, as recently as April, the city of Dallas has yet to come to an official decision about how it will handle its confederate monuments.

-Brianna is Next City's 2018 summer intern via the Emma Bowen Foundation.
+Brianna is an Emma Bowen Foundation Fellow with Next City for summer 2018.
 She's a rising senior at Penn State University, majoring in media studies.
 She intends to graduate in May 2019.